AllPein/telehire/telehire-client/README.md

 ## Getting Started

-Follow these steps to set up Telehire locally and start using it for your hiring needs
+Follow these steps to set up client-side of Telehire locally and start developing

 ### Prerequisites